SSG-DRD-IOT/lab-protocols-mqtt-c/README.md

 This sensor project will be used in all the later labs to supply a steady stream of data.

+## Where is the server?

+In the code below we will be creating an MQTT client and connecting to a local server.
+The MQTT server - or broker in MQTT terms - is Moquitto.
+Mosquitto is an open source MQTT message broker that was installed on the gateway and launches automatically on boot and begins listening for incomming messages on port 1883.

 ### Write the C program that will send temperature and humidity data over MQTT

 Update **temperature_mqtt.c** with following changes